Canadian dollar falls on global growth concerns

 By John McCrank

-TORONTO (Reuters) - The Canadian dollar fell 0.4 percent against the U.S. dollar on Wednesday as investors worried that record high oil prices would begin to crimp global economic growth.
+TORONTO (Reuters) - The Canadian dollar fell against the U.S. dollar on Wednesday along with other commodity-linked currencies as fears that a slowdown in global growth could impact commodity prices.

-Canadian bond prices were higher as lower equity prices increased the safe-haven appeal of government debt.
+Canadian bond prices, with no domestic data to influence direction, rose along with the larger U.S. market on credit and financial market concerns.